 Languages Spoken in East Asia and Southeast Asia

 Recognizing and differentiating among languages spoken in East Asia and Southeast Asia is a very difficult task.
 After all, don't most East Asians look the same until we hear them speak?
-The fact is that there are a multitude of languages spoken from Japan down to Indonesia.
+The fact is that there is a multitude of languages spoken from Japan down to Indonesia.
 Knowing how to recognize the major spoken languages in this region will make the western traveler's journey that much more interesting and rewarding.